1. Power: the Academic Introduction

 Chomsky critiqued how power is wielded by institutions, such as governments and corporations, to influence public opinion and maintain control over the general public.
 His "propaganda model" of media, developed with Edward S. Herman, suggests that mainstream media often serves as a tool for the interests of the elites, disseminating information that aligns with their agenda.
 Moreover, Chomsky described his personal political stance, anarchism, as the doctrine advocating for the dismantling of illegitimate power structures -a truism, as he likes to put it.

-But in these writings, we won’t get too tangled up in the dense academic theories of power—you know, the kind hashed out in endless papers and symposiums.
+But in these writings, we won’t get too tangled up in the dense academic theories of power, the kind hashed out in endless papers and symposiums.

-Instead, we’re going to focus on a particular way some people tend to think about power.
-I know a thing or two about it because, well, I used to think about power in exactly this way.
+Instead, we’re going to explore a specific way some people tend to think about power—a perspective I’m all too familiar with because it’s exactly how I used to think about it.

 2. The Public (Mis)Perception

-I’m not sure the nuanced ideas about power discussed in academia ever fully made it into the public takeaway.
-If anything, I think they might have poured a little gasoline on the fire of a blind hatred of power—a fire that’s already pretty natural for most people to have burning quietly in the background.
+I’m not sure the nuanced ideas about power discussed in academia ever really made it into the public consciousness.
+If anything, they might have added fuel to the fire of a general distrust—if not outright hatred—of power, a sentiment that already seems to smolder quietly in the background for most people.

-What got me thinking about this?
 The other day, I was Googling “definition of power over someone.”
-I wasn’t expecting fireworks, just a quick refresher.
-Instead, I got hit with a definition that left me blinking at the screen like, “Wait, that’s what we’re running with now?”
+I wasn’t expecting anything groundbreaking, just a quick refresher.
+Instead, I got hit with a definition that left me staring at the screen like, “Wait, that’s what we’re running with now?”

 The following, I thought to myself, was clearly mistaken.